Long-time asymptotics and stability for the sine-Gordon equation: Asymptotic Stability/Instability in Weighted Energy Spaces

 \begin{lemma} Given initial data $\vec{f}(0)\in H_{\text{sin}}^{1,s}\left(\mathbb{R}\right)\times L^{2,s}\left(\mathbb{R}\right)$ with $s>\frac{1}{2}$ which is generic in the sense of Definition \ref{genericity}, it produces scattering data

+with $r(0)=0$.
 (If $N_{\ell}$, $\ell=1,2$ is $0$ then the corresponding set will be the empty set.)
 Then this map is locally Liphschitz and the function given by the reconstruction formula \eqref{sin}-\eqref{cos} using the scattering data \eqref{eq:scattlow} is a strong solution to the sine-Gordon equation in the sense of Definition \ref{def:strong}. \end{lemma}

-\begin{proof} The Lipschitz continuity of the map $\vec{f}(0)\mapsto S$ follows from the proof of Proposition \ref{prop:r} directly.
-Secondly, given the initial data $\vec{f}(0)\in H_{\text{sin}}^{1,s}\left(\mathbb{R}\right)\times L^{2,s}\left(\mathbb{R}\right)$ for $s>\frac{1}{2}$, the scattering data it produces can still make sense of the Riemann-Hilbert problem and give a Beals-Coifman integral solution $\mu$.
-With this $\mu$, one can still use the reconstuction formula to define a space-time function.
+\begin{proof} The Lipschitz continuity of the map $\vec{f}(0)\mapsto \mathcal{S}$ follows from the proof of Proposition \ref{prop:r} directly.
+Secondly, given the initial data $\vec{f}(0)\in H_{\text{sin}}^{1,s}\left(\mathbb{R}\right)\times L^{2,s}\left(\mathbb{R}\right)$ for $s>\frac{1}{2}$, the scattering data it produces can still be used to set up the Riemann-Hilbert problem and give a Beals-Coifman solution $\mu$.
+With this $\mu$, one can still use the reconstruction formula to define a space-time function.
 Since we do not have enough smoothness, one could not conclude this function is a solution to the sine-Gordon equation using the inverse scattering formalism and compatibility conditions.
-But the weighted energy space is a subset of the standard energy space, so we can apply the standard PDE Picard iterations to construct the solution, see Theorem \ref{thm:GWP}.
-By the uniquess of classial solutions and the standard approximation argument, we can conclude that the space-time function given by the reconstruction formula is indeed a strong solution to the sine-Gordon equation in the sense of the Duhamel formalism, Definition \ref{def:strong}. \end{proof} Then we record two easy but important identities.
+But the weighted energy space is a subset of the standard energy space, so we can apply the standard PDE Picard iterations to construct the solution (see Theorem \ref{thm:GWP}).
+By the { uniqueness} of classical solutions and the standard approximation argument, we can conclude that the space-time function above given by the limiting reconstruction formula is indeed a strong solution to the sine-Gordon equation in the sense of the Duhamel formalism given by Definition \ref{def:strong}. \end{proof} Then we record two easy but important identities.
 We can write $f=N+f_r$ where $N$ corresponds to the sum of breathers, kinks and anti-kinks and $f_r$ denotes the radiation.
+Elementary trigonometric identities give

 and